Harry-027/go-notify/README.md

 * Open a new terminal & run the command `make server` to spin up the api server.
 * Open a new terminal & run the command `make consumer` to spin up the kafka consumer.
 * Open a new terminal & run the command `make cronjob` to start the cron processes.
-* Open a new terminal & run the command `cli-go`.
+* Open a new terminal & run the command `make cli-go`.
 This will install the go-notify cli on your machine.
 * Cli is now ready to operate.
 Run the command `go-notify --help` to explore various commands.

 ![CLI](https://github.com/Harry-027/go-notify/blob/master/snapshots/cli_snapshot.PNG "CLI")